grezxune/tommy_treb/_posts/2017-08-29-node-chat-app.md

 });
 {% endhighlight %}

 So on the 'connection' event (a built in event with Socket.io), the new socket is sent to the function callback.
-Inside of here, any number of things can be done with the new socket, including listening to new events, like 'tommyIsAwesome', or 'baconIsGross' and they are all handled the same.
+Inside of here, any number of things can be done with the new socket, including listening to new events, like 'tommyIsAwesome', or 'baconIsGross' (breaking news, this is actually true now!) and they are all handled the same.
 There are a few things that can change though, and this is the data and callback that is passed to the callback of the event, and the parameters passed to the callback.
 Okay, if that was confusing, I'll break that down per line from the example I gave above.

 The parameters passed in to the callback function when the event 'tommyIsAwesome' is fired (line 8) can change depending on what is needed.
 By this I mean the data and callback parameters are optional, and the data parameter can be any object, while the callback parameter should be a function.